 The battle for the Atlantic was at a peak for the British.
 Superior German battleships seemed to roam freely wreaking havoc on supply convoys to the allies.
-When the German battleship Tirpitz is discovered in a Norwegian fjord, the British have no ships available to protect their western supply lines against this heavy hitting menace.
-The undaunted British come up with a bold plan to use unproven mini subs.
+When the German battleship Tirpitz is discovered in a Norwegian fjord, the British have no ships available to protect their western supply lines against this heavy-hitting menace.
+The undaunted British come up with a bold plan to use unproven mini-subs.
 These little 4 man submarines didn’t deliver a torpedo to their target but instead were designed to deliver explosives that would have to be planted underneath an enemy vessel.
-Unbelievable courage, skill and determination by three crews of these experimental vessels lead you on a mission like you’ve never experienced.
+Unbelievable courage, skill, and determination by three crews of these experimental vessels lead you on a mission as you’ve never experienced.

 100 mins, B&W, 1.33:1 / 4×3, 1955, Not Rated